 Unless said nanny is secretly a Babysitter from Hell, the children usually do not object to this like they do with other love interests of their parents.
 They might even be the ones who try to make it happen in the first place.
 This is because said nanny already has their love and trust; making them the legal parent is just icing on the cake.
 On the parents' end, seeing how good said nanny is with their kids might exacerbate the attraction to them, especially if the nanny fixes the family's issues.

-A Temporary Love Interest might get involved to make either side realize they share more than a mutual love for the children.
+Sometimes the parent is initially spoken for, but this initial partner will inevitably turn out to be wrong for the family and will be summarily dumped.
+Alternatively, a Temporary Love Interest might get involved to make either side realize they share more than a mutual love for the children.

 - Love So Life: Seiji (who has custody of his young niece and nephew) eventually falls in love with their babysitter Shiharu, who reciprocates.
 This relationship is further complicated by the fact that Shiharu is only in high school.

-- Defied in Ali Wong's standup special Hard-Knock Wife: She hired an elderly lady to nanny for her and her husband, because a hiring a "25-year-old pretty young thing" is a surefire way to destroy your marriage.
+- Defied in Ali Wong's standup special Hard-Knock Wife: She hired an elderly lady to nanny for her and her husband, because hiring a "25-year-old pretty young thing" is a surefire way to destroy your marriage.

 - In the Miraculous Ladybug AU Fic Second Chances by TheNovelArtist, Adrien, as a single father, has trouble finding a nanny for his daughter until Alya recommends him Marinette.
 Since she is recently widowed herself, it takes them twenty chapters to have a proper date.